irrwahn/irrvuan/README.md

 formats commonly accepted by various virtual machines, like e.g.
 `qcow` or `vdi`.
 It should be pretty self-explanatory.

+The `qrun.sh` script is a trivial convenience wrapper for qemu-system.

 ## Release History